 Choose with Discernment

 We want your pilgrimage experience to be soulfully enriching, stretching and challenging in the best ways, radically hospitable, inspiring, and wildly supportive of where you are.
-If you're not sure if this program is right for you or your fit with Abbey of the Arts please be sure to review everything here carefully, read more about the Abbey, about Christine and John, about the Holy Disorder of Dancing Monks, sign up for our free Monk in the World online course, read one of Christine's books, and if you feel a YES rising up within we eagerly welcome you to join us!
+If you're not sure if this program is right for you or your fit with Abbey of the Arts please be sure to review everything here carefully, read more about the Abbey, about Christine and Betsey, about the Holy Disorder of Dancing Monks, subscribe to our email newsletter, read one of Christine's books, and if you feel a YES rising up within we eagerly welcome you to join us!

 When you register you are making a commitment both to yourself as well as to us and the community that forms.
 We limit participants to a small intimate group, so dropping out affects the group experience and us as small business owners.
 We know sometimes life intervenes and cancellations happen.
 Please be clear on our cancellation policy.
 We are not able to refund the deposit which holds your space, there are no exceptions.
 But also please be clear on your commitment to this experience.

-3. Sign the Terms and Conditions – Hildegard Pilgrimage 2018 (click the link to preview them, you will be asked to sign them electronically once your deposit and registration form are completed.)
+3. Sign the Terms and Conditions (click the link to preview them, you will be asked to sign them electronically once your deposit and registration form are completed.)
 Paying your deposit implies consent to these and all the information on this page.

 4. Purchase travel insurance to include trip cancellation (“cancel for any reason” highly recommended), as well as repatriation of remains, medical, and loss of property.
 We recommend purchasing as soon as you make the deposit.
 While we can't make recommendations for specific travel insurance providers, this website can be helpful in comparing different options if you are in the U.S. The coverage is here to give peace of mind as you invest your finances in this grand adventure!

 You will need a passport to travel to Germany.
 U.S. citizens can visit for up to 3 months on an automatic travel visa.
 EU citizens can enter visa-free.
 You are responsible for checking with your local German embassy for requirements.

 This pilgrimage will require some hiking and walking over rough ground.
 For the hike to Disibodenberg, you should be able to walk 2-3 miles comfortably over uneven terrain and be able to climb stairs and over things.
-The hike to Disibodenberg does involve some elevation gain, but we walk relatively slowly for this portion and stop often for prayer stations.
+It does also involve some elevation gain, but we walk relatively slowly for this portion and stop often for prayer stations.
 Pack sturdy walking shoes and clothing suitable for both cool and warm temperatures, and rain.
 At Disibodenberg there is no shelter in case of inclement weather.

 Policies and FAQs